igurvir/HCI-Assignment-2-y3s2/README.md

   - View assignment due dates in a monthly calendar format
 - Group Chat
   - Chat with group members for projects and discussions
+  - Have a video conference with the team
+  - Use AI summarizer tool to summarize the meeting (Minutes of the Meeting)
   - Organized chat lists by course
 - Clean and modern user interface